jamescr757/project-3/README.md

 The highlights are from the official NHL channel, so they are the extended ~9 minute highlights.
 These videos are delivered from a YouTube API.

 Games that haven't been played yet have a link to look at tickets for that game.
 The external link leads to the major ticket broker Seat Geek.

+If a user wants to, they can sign up for a email newsletter.
+The newsletter contains scores and highlights from a user-specified team(s)/division/conference.
+The newsletter is sent out based on a frequency set by the user.

+External libraries include: Material-UI, reactstrap, classnames, react-datepicker, nodemailer, and mjml